SSG Michael Lage

 Since his injury, Michael has endured more than 100 surgeries including major facial reconstruction.
 During his stay at Brooke Army Medical Center, Michael met his now wife, April, who was also recovering from service-related injuries.
 The two became support for one another and formed a relationship.
 “She was a light for me when I was full of darkness,” Michael says about his wife.

 Michael is grateful to know there are people like HFOT’s donors and supporters who care enough to build him and his family a forever home.
-“We will now be able to focus on the big things in life,” he says.
+“We are now able to focus on the big things in life,” he says.
 “Thank you for supporting those who have served this great country.”